 11. Preference or Subscription Center

 Preference center allows subscribers to take control of email communication.
-It’s one of the best ways to build trust with your prospects.
+It’s one of the best ways to establish a healthy converstaion with your subscribers.

 12. Be Smart about Your Unsubscribe/Opt-out Process